KnowThePepper

 Flavor notes: smoky and fruity.

-Morita Pepper Nutrition Facts & Health Benefits
+Morita Pepper Nutrition Facts & Serving Context

 Dried morita peppers are concentrated sources of several key nutrients.
 A 1-tablespoon serving of ground morita (roughly 7g) provides approximately 20 calories, 1g protein, 3g carbohydrates, and 1g fat.